 A fair and positive workplace is one that achieves results for the community, the organisation, teams and the individual.
 It is one in which employees feel good about coming to work, promotes transparent and open communication, enables a work-life balance, recognises hard work, has a strong team spirit and is training and development focused.

-From May through to September 2017, a formal consultation process was undertaken whereby employees and their family members were called upon to inform the development of the Our People Matter Strategy.
+During 2017, a formal consultation process was undertaken whereby employees and their family members were called upon to inform the development of the Our People Matter Strategy.
 This process involved two surveys (one for employees and the other for family members) and more than 30 face-to-face workshops.
 There were 2,300 responses to the surveys and more than 850 participants in the workshops, which led to >20,000 ideas, suggestions and comments being put forward.

 Tuesday, 27 February 2018, marked a significant moment in the history of the QPS, as never before had an Australian policing jurisdiction come together with its partner unions to jointly launch a people-focussed strategy, built from the bottom up, based on feedback and sourced directly from its employees and their families.

 The current Our People Matter Strategy document can be found here.